stacks-network/docs/src/pages/understand-stacks/command-line-interface.md

 }
 ```

--> To receive testnet STX tokens, please use the faucet [faucet](https://testnet.blockstack.org/faucet)
+-> To receive testnet STX tokens, please use the [faucet](https://explorer.stacks.co/sandbox/faucet)

 Take note that the nonce for the account is `0`.
 This number is important for transaction broadcasting.